AlekseiNagaev/akn-python-otafoodbot/README.md

  Operating principles:
   - Implements conversation-style GUI
   - Can be used both in Finnish and English
-  - Requests JSON files with Otaniemi restaurant menus from Fazer, Amica and Kipsari
+  - Requests JSON files with Otaniemi restaurant menus from Fazer and Amica websites
   - Formats data from these JSON files in a readable format and sends it to the user
+  - Requests menu data from Kipsari website
   - Requests data about current sub-of-the-day from the Subway mobile website